 Trusts have become increasingly popular as the preferred method by which my clients carry out their estate planning objectives.
 Some trusts are created through a will, to become effective only after the client’s death, and perhaps only in certain circumstances.
 However, most trusts are created by separate trust instruments (such as the typical revocable inter vivos trust, or “living trust”).
 Regardless of the method of trust creation, the range of possible uses and purposes of a trust is virtually unlimited.
 As examples, my clients have often asked me to assist them in creating trusts to meet specific needs and goals, such as the following:

 - Special Needs Trusts — to protect the eligibility of disabled adult beneficiaries to receive public benefits and services

 - Spendthrift Trusts — to protect the financial security of beneficiaries who may be vulnerable to exploitation or lack of judgment

 - Charitable Remainder Trusts — to gain valuable tax benefits through philanthropic giving, while providing lifetime income for a spouse or other family members

-A trust allows someone, while still living, the opportunity to structure how wealth will be held and managed during the person’s lifetime, if he or she becomes incapacitated, or after death.
-Often a family member is a preferred trustee, but I can offer advice and recommendations as to when an outside professional fiduciary may be the best choice for trustee.
+A trust allows someone, while still living, the opportunity to structure how wealth will be held and managed during the person’s lifetime if he or she becomes incapacitated, or after death.
+Often a family member is a preferred trustee, but I can offer advice and recommendations as to when an outside professional fiduciary may be the best choice for a trustee.